MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/security/app-control/how-to-use-wdac.md

 running or runs them in `ConstrainedLanguage` mode, depending on policy options.

-You create and manipulate WDAC policy using the **ConfigCI** module, which is available on all supported Windows version.
-This Windows PowerShell module that can be used in Windows PowerShell 5.1 or in PowerShell 7 through the **Windows Compatibility** layer.
+You create and manipulate WDAC policy using the **ConfigCI** module, which is available on all supported Windows versions.
+This Windows PowerShell module can be used in Windows PowerShell 5.1 or in PowerShell 7 through the **Windows Compatibility** layer.
 It's easier to use this module in Windows PowerShell.
 The policy you create can be applied to any version of PowerShell.